SyndemicsLab/hep-ce/README.md

-#+TITLE: HEP-CE Rewrite Notes
+# HEP-CE Simulation
+`HEP-CE` (HEPatitis c Cost Effectiveness) is a health economics Markov Chain Monte Carlo micro-simulation model focused on studying the syndemic of opioid use disorder (OUD) and the hepatitis C virus (HCV).

-* Model Flow Structure
+## Model Flow Structure
 At the top level, the model will be broken down into three categories of events:

 1. Person-Level Events